 Spraying paint produces the smoothest possible finish.
-It takes more preparation time to mask areas that aren’t painted but application time is much faster.
+It takes more preparation time to mask areas that aren’t painted but the application time is much faster.

 Two half pint cans is enough paint to spray three coats of cove and boot stripes on a C-22 with good results.
 For spraying, I thinned the paint a little less than 15%.
 Interlux specifies their Special Thinner 216 that can cost $28 per quart at West Marine.
-For this job, I only needed one ounce.
-No thanks, Interlux and West Marine!
+For this entire job, I only needed one ounce so no thanks, Interlux and West Marine!
 The primary ingredient in Special Thinner 216 is Xylene, which you can buy at a big box home improvement store for $7 per quart and it works just as good.
 You can use the remainder as a general purpose solvent without thinking twice about its cost.